Wayrion/jetbrains-llm-eval/README.md

 - Keep `temperature=0.0` (default) for deterministic generation.

 Reproducing results
 Run the provided command above.
 Your score will depend on the model and the subset size.
-For a quick smoke test, try `--max 5`.
+For a quick test, try `--max 5`.

 Troubleshooting
 - Transformers can't find torch: install a platform-appropriate torch build (see https://pytorch.org/get-started/locally/)